 - ECTS Weighting: 10

 - Contact Hours: One 2-hour seminar per week

 - Module Personnel: Dr Michelle D'Arcy

 - Office hours: Email for appointment

 On successful completion of this module students should be able to:

-- Discuss the roles of different governance actors (elites, civil society, International financial institutions, donors) in the political economy of African states
+- Discuss the roles of different governance actors (International financial institutions, donors, elites, and civil society) in the political economy of African states

 - Understand authoritarian post-colonial African regimes and the reasons why democratization began in the early 1990s